Gitavan/Gitavan/README.md

 ## About Me

-- 💼 I'm looking into data science jobs and particle physics PhDs.
+- 💼 Current PhD student in Particle Physics
 - 🌱 I'm currently learning The Odin Project.
 - 💡 I'm interested in Asian literature and self-development; I enjoy exploring new ideas and technologies.